Andondittu Kaala

-Andodittu Kaala is a 2025 Indian Kannada-language romantic drama film written and directed by Keerthi Krishnappa, in his debut. and produced by Bhuvan Suresh under Bhuvan Movies banner.
+Andodittu Kaala is a 2025 Indian Kannada-language romantic drama film written and directed by Keerthi Krishnappa, in his debut.
+It was produced by Bhuvan Suresh under Bhuvan Movies banner.
 The film stars Vinay Rajkumar and Aditi Prabhudeva in the lead roles, while Nisha Ravikrishnan, Aruna Balraj and Kaddipudi Chandru play supporting roles.
 Actor-director V. Ravichandran features in a guest appearance.
 The music was composed by V. Raghavendra, while the cinematography is by Abhishek S. Kasaragodu.

 Andondittu Kaala was first announced and went on floors in February 2021 as a period drama film set in the 1990s.
 After several announcements on release, the film finally got a delayed release date as 29 August 2025.
 Upon release, the film met with mixed reviews from critics and had a low start at the box-office.

 Premise

 A young boy, Kumara, dreams of becoming a director after witnessing a shooting in his film.
 Years later, in order to fulfil his dreams, he moves to the city and strives to overcome challenges.